Edward Poppe: Childhood and education

 He was an energetic child and an excellent student.
 His mischievousness saw him often knock things over even putting himself at risk of being harmed.
 He was also quite stubborn and never left his sisters alone though his sisters would often get back at him and would muss up his hair when he was caught combing in front of the mirror.
 He was also a big eater and liked to devour treats from his father's store.
 But in 1902 he received his First Communion and Confirmation and this made him more serious which meant jokes and teasing became rarer.
 In spring 1904 his father introduced him to his business plans and had hoped to see his son begin a baking apprenticeship though Poppe remained silent at first though his resolution to become a priest led him to tell his father as much.
 Not long after a priest friend to his parents gave a favorable opinion of Poppe's vocation to which his father told his mother: "Let's not be selfish.
 God has not given us our children for ourselves".
 He studied at the Sint-Niklaas St. Joseph Minor Seminary from 1905 until 1910 where he became a member the De Klauwaerts association which was a student movement in the Flemish Movement before World War I.

-Despite his father's death on 10 January 1907 he was able to continue his studies and went commence his ecclesial studies in 1910 to become a priest.
-But at first he wanted to take over his father's business though his mother did not like the idea and told him: "Before he died, Papa made me promise to let you continue with your studies.
-I want to keep that promise".
+Despite his father's death on 10 January 1907 he was able to continue his studies.
 He was drafted in September 1910 and being a seminarian made him a target for harassment (he was mocked and provoked) while his companions' vulgar nature was unendurable to him to what he called "a hell".
 He was also quite pained that he could not receive the Eucharist and go to Mass each week due to the service.
 But his time in the service still allowed for him to do his philosophical studies.
 He liked to read poems which was something he had done since his childhood.